bishal-goutam/metcs763_smart-bank/README.md

 # Smart Bank

-Smart Bank is a web-based banking application that allowsbank account management features for Bank Employees and External Customers like internal and external transfers, account management, and transaction tracking.
+Smart Bank is a web-based banking application that allows bank account management features for Bank Employees and External Customers like internal and external transfers, account management, and transaction tracking.
 The application is built with a Spring Boot backend that hosts RESTfull APIs and a React frontend, providing a secure and responsive user experience.

 ## Table of Contents
 1. [Features](#features)